Hypnotherapy for anxiety

 Counselling for anxiety can be excellent – but it can be a slower process than hypnotherapy.
 And some people just don’t feel comfortable spending lots of time talking about their feelings.

-In my course I combine elements of counselling and hypnotherapy together with other effective mind-management strategies so that you get the best therapies that are right for you.
+In my course I combine elements of counselling and hypnotherapy together with other effective mind-management strategies such as CBT, EFT and NLP, so that you get the best therapies that are right for you.
 You have somewhere safe, private and confidential to express your emotions, and you also get the deeply relaxing and transformational process of hypnotherapy.

 We won’t have to ‘delve’ into your life story (unless you want to!).
 We can simply work directly with the subconscious mind, eliminating the old anxious thought patterns and replacing them with new calm, controlled ways of thinking.

 I work online, using video chat platforms such as Zoom or Skype.
 This means you can access my services from the comfort and familiarity of your own home, which is often appreciated by my anxious clients.